Eco-Sculptures in Burnaby: Animals Made From Metal and Plants

 Horses Sculptures and a Carousel

 Sage and Parsley are sculptures that mimic horses on the carousel at the Burnaby Village Museum.
-In 2016, the horses were located in Deer Lake Park by the highway.
+The horse sculptures are often located in Deer Lake Park by the highway.
 The park contains nature trails and quiet, uninhabited areas.
 In one section there are buildings, however.
 These buildings include the museum and heritage homes, some of which are used for different purposes from their original one.
 Burnaby City Hall is located next to this section of the park.

 The carousel was built in 1912 by the C.W.
 Parker company.
 By 1989, it had travelled from place to place in North America and had become dilapidated.
 The PNE (Pacific National Exhibition), a Vancouver organization, owned the carousel at that time.
 They announced that they were going to auction off the horses one by one.
 This was very upsetting for some carousel fans.